 So, we can see that skin colour balances the body’s need to protect folate with its need to synthesise Vitamin D. Today, of course, we have other ways to meet these needs, including the use of sun-screening skin lotions or Vitamin D supplements in the diet.

 Most importantly, skin colour is an adaptation to different levels of UV radiation.
-The genes controlling skin colour have nothing to do with a person’s capabilities or character.
+Because the geographic distribution of UV radiation generally forms a continuum without sharp breaks, so too does skin colour.
+This means that it is not possible to meaningfully divide people into categories or “races” based on skin colour.
+And, of course, the genes controlling skin colour have nothing to do with a person’s capabilities or character.

 Skin Colour and Ultraviolet Radiation

 Skin colour differences reflect adaptations to the intensity of ultraviolet radiation (UVR), which is effected mainly by latitude, but also cloud cover, altitude and other factors.
 Below are two maps showing the global distributions of UVR and predicted skin colours, based on research published by Dr. George Chaplin in 2004 entitled “Geographic distribution of environmental factors influencing human skin coloration.”